tamu-edu/it-cloud-docs/src/cloud/azure/network/services.md

 ### Out-of-Scope Services

 Some Azure services may not be directly subject to this policy if they do not host customer code, do not expose a workload endpoint, and do not initiate customer-controlled network traffic.
-However, they may still require review if they are publicly accessible or connected to in-scope workloads.
+However, they may still require review if they need to be publicly accessible or connect to in-scope workloads.

 Examples that may require separate evaluation include: